-Under Ohio law, most misdemeanor criminal records can be expunged.
-Misdemeanor convictions leave a permanent criminal record that is accessible to the public, including employers.
+Under Ohio law, most misdemeanor criminal records are eligible for expungement.
+Misdemeanor convictions leave a permanent criminal record that is accessible to the public, including employers, landlords and professional associations.
 Many people mistakenly believe that misdemeanor convictions automatically drop off of court records after a few years.
-Unless a person petitions the court to expunge their misdemeanor criminal record under the Ohio Expungement Statute, the criminal record will always be accessible and available to public inspection.
+Unless a person petitions the court to expunge their misdemeanor criminal record under the Ohio Expungement Statute, the criminal record will always be accessible and available on public record databases.

 The Ohio Expungement Statute, O.R.C.
 2953.32 and 2953.52 requires a hearing before the court in every application for misdemeanor expungement.
 There are several factors which the court shall consider during the expungement hearing to determine if an applicant meets all requirements under the statute.
 In addition, the court must consider objections raised by the prosecutor, evidence of applicant’s rehabilitation, and weigh the interest of the applicant in having the record expunged verse the government’s need to maintain the record.
 As a result, the best way to have your misdemeanor criminal record cleared in Ohio is to have an expungement attorney who will go to court with you, or on your behalf.